Long Island Collaborative Divorce Lawyers Explain This Divorce Option

 Call Simonetti & Associates for a free consultation about collaborative divorce

 For quality legal representation for your collaborative divorce with reasonable rates, contact our Long Island, NY family law firm.
-For more than 28 years, Simonetti & Associates has aided families in both Nassau and Suffolk Counties in their domestic dispute resolutions with successful outcomes.
-Our Eastern Nassau County location provide you with flexible hours for convenience as well as fast returned calls, even after business hours.
+For more than 30 years, Simonetti & Associates has aided families in both Nassau and Suffolk Counties in their domestic dispute resolutions with successful outcomes.
+Our Eastern Nassau County location provides you with flexible hours for convenience as well as fast returned calls, even after business hours.
 For your free initial consultation, call 877-385-2560 or contact us online.